NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

-where Config is an argument configuration object that reads in values set by a user in a configuration file, transform_utils contains mathematical functions to alter vectors/matrices (we will use the `binarize()` function), and metric_utils contains measurement/performance functions (we will use the binary cross entropy routine `bce()`).
+where Config is an argument configuration object that reads in values set by a user in a configuration file, transform_utils contains mathematical functions to alter vectors/matrices (we will use the `binarize()` function, which, inside of `sim_train.py`, will convert the MNIST image patterns to their binary equivalents), and metric_utils contains measurement/performance functions (we will use the binary cross entropy routine `bce()`).
 Finally, we import the models themselves, as shown below:

 ```python
 from ngclearn.museum.gncn_t1 import GNCN_t1